chaos-genius/chaosgenius-docs/docs/Dashboard/DeepDrills.md

 You can use the dropdown to select the Multi-Dimensional analysis.
 The Multi-Dimensional waterfall has the advantage over single dimensional waterfall due to the fact that it compares all subgroups to find the most impactful ones instead of being limited by a single dimension.
 The downside is that it is computationally more expensive due to overlap calculations.

 Each tile in the waterfall represents a subgroup (a combination of 1 or more sub-dimension values that exists in the dataset).
-The start and end tiles are for the KPI value in the selected time range groups (Month on Month or Week on Week or Day on Day), respectively.
-In this example, start is the Uber Rides for Last Month, while end is the Uber Rides for This Month.
+The start and end tiles are for the KPI value in the selected time range groups, respectively.
+In this example, start is the Lyft Rides Rides for Previous Period (17th Dec 2021 - 16th Jan 2022), while end is the Uber Rides for current period (17th Jan 2022 - 16th Feb 2022).

 The "others" tile represents the sum of impacts from all other not-shown subgroups which each individually, had a minimal impact.